danReynolds/loon/architecture.md

 ### Broadcasts

-Each type of observable ([ObservableDocument], [ObservableQuery]) implements the [BroadcastObserver] interface, and are stored in a set of broadcast observers on the [BroadcastManager].
+Each observable (`ObservableDocument`, `ObservableQuery`) implements the `BroadcastObserver` interface, and are stored in a set of broadcast observers on the `BroadcastManager`.

-When changes occur to documents in the store, the change event, such as an [EventTypes.added], [EventTypes.modified] or [EventTypes.removed] event, is recorded in a broadcast tree, which is another instance of a [ValueStore].
+When changes occur to documents in the store, the change event such as a `BroadcastEvents.added`, `BroadcastEvents.modified` or `BroadcastEvents.removed` event, is recorded in the broadcast tree, which is another instance of a `ValueStore`.

-All changes that occur in the same task of the event loop are batched into the current broadcast tree and are scheduled to be processed asynchronously by broadcast observers.
+All changes that occur in the same task of the event loop are batched into the current broadcast tree and are scheduled to be processed asynchronously by the broadcast observers.
 The handing off of the batched change events to each broadcast observer for processing is called the *broadcast*.

 On broadcast, each broadcast observer checks if it is affected by any of the changes in the current broadcast.

-* For an [ObservableDocument], this involves checking if the broadcast tree contains an event for itself.
+* For an `ObservableDocument`, this involves checking if the broadcast tree contains an event for itself.
-* For an [ObservableQuery], this involves iterating through the changes at its collection path in the broadcast tree and determining if any of those changes affect its result set.
+* For an `ObservableQuery`, this involves iterating through the changes at its collection path in the broadcast tree and determining if any of those changes affect its result set.
+The complexity of this check scales with the size of the *changes* to its collection, rather than the size of the query's existing result set.

 If the broadcast observer has changes, then it emits its updated data to its listeners.